-This blogpost was first published by the Parliament Magazine.
+This blog was first published as a commentary by Business Green

-This comment by Jos Dings was first published by Business Green.
+This blogpost was first published as a comment by Business Green.

 If you want to stay up to date, subscribe to the T&E Bulletin.